beeware/briefcase/docs/index.rst

 * Linux, as an AppImage;
 * iOS, as an XCode project; and
 * Android, as a Gradle project.
+* the Web, as a static web site using PyScript for client-side Python.

 It is also extensible, allowing for additional platforms and installation formats to be produced.